Akali27/SQL_Exercises/Readme.md

 ## SQL_Exercises

-Answer questions using commands in SQL.
+Answer the questions using commands in SQL.